davenpi/lovethedocs/README.md

 ## Why lovethedocs?

-Make your docs awesome.
+Make your docs excellent.
 It takes ~30 seconds (API calls) and costs 10¢ on small repos.

 * **One‑command upgrades** – `lovethedocs update path/`